Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 • calculate the RMS of the mock observations of the line and convert it into a SNR by dividing the input flux by this rms.

 This results in a SNR measurement for a line, given the SNR on the continuum.
-We then iterate to determine the continuum SNR that will yield a line SNR of 5.
+Then, iterate to determine the continuum SNR that will yield a line SNR of 5.
 In this model, it is assumed that noise does not vary with wavelength in the vicinity of the line.
 This is because the lines are faint enough that the Poisson noise from the source is negligible.
 Note that for [CIII], CIII], both lines in the doublet are simulated, but are blended.
 For Hα only a single line is simulated.

-For [CIII], CIII] and Hα we want a S/N of 5 in the line.
+For [CIII], CIII] and Hα you want a S/N of 5 in the line.
 This requires a SNR of 1.25 per pixel in G140M/F100LP for a source with 26th magnitude in WFC3 IR F140W, and a SNR of 0.12 per pixel in G235M/F170LP and G395M/F290LP for a source with 27th magnitude (AB).

 Run ETC calculations for NIRSpec multi-object spectroscopy